Helpful prior learning:

 (Credit: Thomon, CC BY-SA 4.0)

 Many people fear that high debt will burden future generations.
-Credit-rating agencies, private firms that judge risk, may downgrade a country, making borrowing more expensive and pushing governments to cut spending.
+Credit rating agencies, private firms that judge risk, may downgrade a country, making borrowing more expensive and pushing states to cut spending.
 When such warnings discourage investment in people or nature, they can hold back regeneration rather than protect stability.

 Countries that issue and borrow mainly in their own currency face different conditions.
 Their governments and central banks can usually keep borrowing costs stable because they can create or buy their own bonds when needed.